gabriellst/paraphrase.ia/README.md

 - 2 for translation.
   - [<ins>**Narrativa mBART EN to PT**</ins>](https://huggingface.co/Narrativa/mbart-large-50-finetuned-opus-en-pt-translation)
   - [<ins>**Narrativa mBART PT to EN**</ins>](https://huggingface.co/Narrativa/mbart-large-50-finetuned-opus-pt-en-translation)

-At the time of writting this readme, the model is hosted in a Google Cloud VM with an NVIDIA T4 GPU that has 16gb.
-It's service costs around $400 so it won't be up for long.
+At the time of writting this readme, the model is being hosted by a flask web server running in a Google Cloud VM with an NVIDIA T4 GPU.
+It's service costs around **$400** so it won't be up for long.
 **Unfortunately we can't host it for everyone**, for now, affording a GPU focused server is not a priority.